obidea/semantika-example/README.md

 All the examples have been tested and successfully run using [H2][5] (1.3), [MySQL][6] (5.6) and [PostgreSQL][7] (9.3)

 For the sample data, I used [Employee Sample Database](http://dev.mysql.com/doc/employee/en/index.html) provided freely at MySQL development site.
-You can download it from [Launchpad](https://launchpad.net/test-db/).
+You can download it from [Launchpad](https://launchpad.net/test-db/) and store locally.

 **Note:** The dataset is prepared for MySQL only, thus data migration is required for running the other examples in H2 and PostgreSQL.
 I used [DBCopy Plugin](http://dbcopyplugin.sourceforge.net/) for